Modern UI/UX Design Trends for 2022

 5. Beyond Smartphone and Tablet Experiences

 Modern users own a diverse range of devices and are using them to connect with your website and app.
-Smartphones of various different sizes, desktop computers, and laptops, tablet devices — all these pieces of technology are being used to connect with apps and websites on a daily basis.
+Smartphones of various different sizes, desktop computers, laptops, and tablet devices — all these pieces of technology are being used to connect with apps and websites on a daily basis.
 And then there are the devices of tomorrow — such as the talking bed mentioned earlier.
-When you think about it, robotization of redundant daily activities, such as getting a haircut or washing the car is like “real world” UI changes that have the potential of giving us more time to do things we actually enjoy.
+When you think about it, the robotization of redundant daily activities, such as getting a haircut or washing the car is like “real world” UI changes that have the potential of giving us more time to do things we actually enjoy.

 UX must be responsive.
 It’s not enough simply to optimize a website for a desktop, a tablet, and a smartphone screen.
 The structure of the website needs to respond to whatever device is being used to access it so that the UI changes according to the needs of the specific device.
 Get this right, and the website is essentially future-proofed, maintaining the UX design impact even as users upgrade their hardware in the future.